10 Companies Dominating Brand Publishing (And How They Do It)

 But that’s all changing lately.
 People don’t want to be interrupted and they don’t want to be sold something.
 They want education, inspiration, and community.

-This shift has lead to many of the world’s leading companies becoming brand publishers.
+This shift has lead to many of the world’s leading companies to become brand publishers.
 Marketers love buzzwords and “brand publishing” is certainly one of them.
 The actual definition varies depending on who you ask, but we have a simple, no-BS way to describe it.

 Brand publishing is a reader-first approach to content marketing.
 It’s what happens brands stop thinking like marketers and start thinking like media companies.